Snaacky/thewiki/docs/tutorials/mpv.md

 ### Auto Profiles

 Auto profiles allow users to automate actions based on certain conditions.
-Tasks such as debanding and subtitle restyling can be applied automatically when conditions are met, such as file names.
+Tasks such as [debanding](#debanding) and [subtitle restyling](#subtitle-restyling) can be applied automatically when these conditions are met, such as file names.

 For instance, some seasonal releases may exhibit banding issues and less-appealing subtitles.
 To address this, we can create a `simulcast` auto profile, which will automatically apply debanding and restyle the subtitles when the filename includes specific keywords, such as the group tag.